 I’m too lazy to do much with finned rockets, but it’s very easy to launch water balloons with water rockets.
-Water balloons are dense enough that use can use the amount of time it’s in the air to figure out the gravitational acceleration and know how high it went, what its velocity was when it hit the ground, etc.
+Water balloons are dense enough that you can use the amount of time it’s in the air to figure out the gravitational acceleration and know how high it went, what its velocity was when it hit the ground, etc.

 Build a Simple Water Rocket Launcher: Pipe Basics First

-UPDATE NOTE: The purpose of the video was to see how simple we could go.
-Although is is possible to make the air inlet from a pen body or needle attachment glued in with hot glue (as is seen in the video), time has shown those options to be not as durable as a tire valve inserted into an end cap--the original way of doing it.
-You can see how to do this here https://www.youtube.com/watch?v=OfR_zWTyICE .
+Update Note: The purpose of the video was to see how simple we could go.
+Although it is possible to make the air inlet from a pen body or needle attachment glued in with hot glue (as is seen in the video), time has shown those options to be not as durable as a tire valve inserted into an end cap--the original way of doing it.
+You can see how to do this here .
 However, I now suggest that you use a slightly larger drill bit: 9/16" (instead of 1/2") because it will be easier to pull the valve into place.
 9/16" is not so common in twist drill sets, but the flat kind of drill bit called "spade bits" or "speed bits" are inexpensive even when bigger than 1/2" and they work well.

 The diameter of the pipe in North America is called ½ inch (half inch), but it’s not really half inch if you measure it (the inside diameter is actually about 5/8” and the outside diameter is about 13/16”—weird)!.
 But at the hardware /building supply store you should ask/look for HALF INCH PVC PIPE.
 “Schedule 40” refers to the thickness of the pipe wall and schedule 40 by far the most commonly found.
 Although you might be able to find thinner wall pipe, I like having the additional strength that schedule 40 provides as people hold the bottle on.